Turkey urges China to respect Uighur rights, close camps | New Country 923

-ISTANBUL (AP) — Turkey’s foreign ministry has called China’s treatment of its minority Uighurs “a great cause of shame for humanity.”
+ISTANBUL (AP) — Turkey has called China’s treatment of its minority Uighurs “a great cause of shame for humanity.”

 In a statement Saturday, Foreign Ministry spokesman Hami Aksoy said it’s “no longer a secret” that China has arbitrarily detained more than a million Uighurs in “concentration camps.”
 He said the Turkic Muslim population faced pressure and “systematic assimilation” in western China.